 - Limit the number of trivial decisions you make.
 These include decisions like what to eat, what to wear, minor work decisions, low-cost purchases, and other decisions that don’t have serious consequences.
 To limit them, reduce the number of choices you have for each.
 Here are a few options:

 - Choose 1-2 items that you eat every day for breakfast.

 - Eat leftovers or another consistent item for lunch.

 - Commit to a single type of toothpaste, detergent, shampoo and other types of household items so that you don’t waste energy deciding which ones to buy.

-- Have default answers for common, small email requests you get at work.
+- Have templated answers for common, small email requests you get at work.

 2) Schedule time in the first half of the day to make your most important decisions.
-Often, those decisions are associated with your key projects and meetings so, if you set aside time in the morning for those activities, you don’t need to take any additional actions.
+Often, those decisions are associated with your key projects and meetings so, if you set aside time in the morning for those activities, you won’t have to take any additional actions.

 Sometimes, your schedule will make it impossible to make all of your critical decisions in the morning.
 When that happens, eat a snack before considering your options.
 Researchers have found that eating carbs (including fruit and yogurt) provides a temporary - but quick - boost to your willpower by giving your brain the fuel it needs to function well.

 - Limit the number of trivial decisions you make by simplifying your wardrobe, eating habits, and other non-urgent things.